3 min read

 Mestizo cuisine - Mexico and Spain

-With the arrival of the Spaniards to the Yucatan Peninsula, the use of cheeses, meat from livestock, and spices such as cinnamon, anise, and garlic were introduced.
-Thanks to this fusion, typical dishes such as Cochinita Pibil and Frijol con Puerco (beans with pork) were born.
+With the arrival of the Spaniards to the Yucatan Peninsula, cheeses, meat from livestock, and spices such as cinnamon, anise, and garlic were introduced.
+This fusion brought typical dishes such as Cochinita Pibil and Frijol con Puerco (beans with pork).

 Ingredients of the mestizo cuisine from Yucatan